 - The Moderna COVID‑19 Vaccine is a white to off-white suspension.
 It may contain white or translucent product-related particulates.
 Do not administer if vaccine is discolored or contains other particulate matter.

 - Primary series doses of 0.5 mL and booster doses of 0.25 mL may be extracted from vial presentations with a red cap and a label with a light blue border, preferentially using low dead-volume syringes and/or needles.

 - Vial presentations with a dark blue cap and label with a purple border may only be used for booster doses.
 Booster doses from dark blue cap vials are 0.5 mL.

-- When extracting only primary series doses, depending on the syringes and needles used, a maximum of 11 doses (range: 10-11 doses) may be extracted from the vial containing 5.5 mL or a maximum of 15 doses (range: 13-15 doses) may be extracted from the vial containing 7.5 mL.
+- When extracting only primary series doses from the red cap vial and label with a light blue border, depending on the syringes and needles used, a maximum of 11 doses (range: 10-11 doses) may be extracted from the vial containing 5.5 mL or a maximum of 15 doses (range: 13-15 doses) may be extracted from the vial containing 7.5 mL.

 - When extracting only booster doses or a combination of primary series and booster doses, the maximum number of doses that may be extracted from either vial presentation should not exceed 20 doses.
 Do not puncture the vial stopper more than 20 times.